TriplyDB/Documentation/docs/triply-etl/getting-started/index.md

 }
 ```

-Function `logRecord()` prints the current record to standard output.
+Debug function `logRecord()` prints the current record to standard output.
 When this pipeline is run, the two records are printed as follows:

 ```json
 {